airportyh/Want/README.md

-*Want*: use any functions or objects defined in plain JS files
+*Want*: Use Functions Or Objects From Plain Ol' JS Files
 ==============================================================

 `want` is like `require` except it can import symbols from plain ol` Javascript files - ones that do not use the commonJS system to export symbols.